Good planning is a hallmark of a transparent appointment process.

 The make-up of an effective board

-It’s important that the board contains a balance of skills, knowledge, attributes, and experience that matches the strategic direction and needs of the entity and of New Zealand.
-The emphasis is on appointing the person with the best knowledge skills and experience whilst also taking in to account the overall composition of the board in terms of diversity and inclusion needs.
+It’s important that the board contains a balance of skills, knowledge, personal attributes, and experience that matches the strategic direction and governance needs of the entity and of New Zealand.
+The emphasis is on appointing the person with the best knowledge, skills and experience whilst also taking in to account the overall composition of the board in terms of diversity and inclusion needs.
 The recruitment approach undertaken will directly impact on the success of responses from potential candidates and help to ensure that effective members are appointed to boards.

 Departments should ensure they have full and accessible information on the terms and conditions of appointment of current members of all boards for which their minister is responsible, ensuring their administrative systems will provide reminders about upcoming vacancies in good time.
 At the beginning of the appointment process, a helpful first step is to draw up a project timeline for the appointment process, considering the factors outlined in the flowchart on page 3.
 This also includes who should be consulted and engaged in the process and when.